Kuku0227/Kuku0227/README.md

 - Currently woorking in remittance company mainly in operation side
 - It is 7th year in Japan and 5th year working in Japan.
-- Can speak and write Japanese(N3 level) and English Kuku0227/Kuku0227 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- Can speak and write Japanese(N3 level) and English
-You can click the Preview link to take a look at your changes.
 --->